 So I notice that the ports on the controller all look very similar — do they need any special type of cabling or adapters?

-That's a good question — so, most of the ports on the iX7 controller are RJ45, and no, you don't need any type of special cables or adapters, you can connect most things with just simple category cable.
+That's a good question — so, most of the ports on the iX7 controller are RJ45, and no, you don't need any type of special cables or adapters, you can connect most things with just a simple category cable.

 Nice.
 Well, thank you Paul, and thank you guys for watching.
 We hope you enjoyed and found this helpful.